Everything You Need To Know About Electric Blankets

 Can I leave my electric blanket on overnight?

 Electric blankets generally shouldn’t be left on overnight unless your blanket includes a special thermostatic control for safe use overnight.
 Always check the blanket’s guidelines ideally before purchasing it to check if it allows for use during the night.

-Frequently checking your electric blanket for potential wear and tear is essential, as this will mean that you should really be looking to have it replaced.
-Here is a list of danger signs to be aware of as highlighted by www.fireservice.co.uk.
+Regularly checking for wear and tear is essential.
+Here is a list of danger signs to be aware of:

 - Fraying fabric

 - Tie tapes damaged or missing

 If you notice any of the above, you should look to replace yours as soon as possible.

 Here are some of our top tips when it comes to selecting and purchasing the best electric blanket for you and your bed.

 Some like it hot